 Shipping containers can be easily converted into accommodation for onsite use, for use on long vacations, for emergency situations, or to provide a place for you to live while your house gets renovated.

-Tiger containers provides quality cargo containers (both new and used) for building houses.
+Tiger containers provide quality cargo containers (both new and used) for building houses.
 We take care of all the aspects of turning your container into a comfortable dwelling including installing electric wiring, flooring, lighting, windows, doors, air conditioning, plumbing and more.